Galaxy Luminosity Function of the Coma Cluster from Deep $u'-g'-r'$ Wendelstein Imaging Data: Data

 \subsection{Data Reduction}

 The data was processed using the WWFI data reduction pipeline \citep{kluge,klugeDiss}, which incorporates \verb+fitstools+ \citep{fitstools}, SExtractor \citep{Sextractor}, SCAMP \citep{scamp}, and SWarp \citep{swarp}.
 The pipeline performs various tasks, such as bias subtraction, flat-fielding, automatic masking of charge persistence, bad pixels, and cosmic rays.
 At the operating temperature of $\mathrm{-115^{\circ}C}$, dark current is negligible for the WWFI \citep{WWFI}.
-Photometric zero-points for the $g'$ and $r'$ bands are determined by comparing the flux of point sources in 5\arcsec\, diameter apertures($\mathrm{ZP_{5}}$) to the Pan-STARRS DVO PV3 catalog \citep{panstars}.
-Our $u'$-band data is calibrated to the Sloan Digital Sky Survey \citep[SDSS;][]{SDSS_overview_2000,SDSS_DR12_2015} photometric system because Pan-STARRS does not provide coverage in this band.
+Photometric zero-points for the $g'$ and $r'$ bands are determined by comparing the flux of point sources in 5\arcsec\, diameter apertures ($\mathrm{ZP_{5}}$) to the Pan-STARRS DVO PV3 catalog\footnote{The catalog is accessible at \url{https://catalogs.mast.stsci.edu/panstarrs/}.} \citep{panstars}, using PSF magnitudes as reference magnitudes.
+The relative sensitivities of the individual CCDs are fixed after flat-fielding, and a single photometric zero-point is determined for each exposure.
+Typically, between 50 and 300 stars are used for the $\mathrm{ZP_{5}}$ calibration, with a std of about 0.07 mag.
+Only sources with SExtractor flags equal to zero are used, thereby excluding saturated sources and sources affected by other extraction problems.
+No color-term correction is applied in the zero-point determination itself.
+However, based on the color terms derived in Appendix \ref{appendix:colorterm}, the final $g'$-band magnitudes of the galaxy sample are corrected for the color term, while the color term in $r'$ is negligible.